 - Skill Development Training

-High school scholarships are focused to intelligent students who can't afford to buy school uniforms, stationeries, and pay tuition fees and as a result are at the verge of dropping out schools.
+High school scholarships are focused on intelligent students who can't afford to buy school uniforms, stationeries, and pay tuition fees and as a result are at the verge of dropping out schools.

 Nursing scholarships provide partial tuition fees or college level studies.
 Rural poor but intelligent students who agree to contribute certain time after graduation in serving in rural areas are supported through this Nursing Scholarship program.